bfw930/uv-eurovision-ai/README.md

 lyrics-transform: libs for slightly customised GTP-2 transformer model implimentation in pytorch

+#### ./stress/

+contains scripts written/edited by Uitdenbogerd to process MIDI files, and to generate stress strings that are used for matching melodies and lyrics

+#### ./mirt/

+contains code originally written for Uitdenbogerd's PhD work in melody matching, and subsequently used for MIREX entries

 ## melody-rnn

 generation of base melody samples used for track components, vocals aligned to lyrics; based on sample-rnn architecture however input quantisation translated to input direct 7-bit MIDI note input with softmax output per timestep used as MIDI note, zero as silence; training data comprised lead melody track from 200 track MIDI dataset.